 In some cases, a representative model might make consensus development difficult.
 SubPro is suggested as an example of this.

-PDPs should be carefully casted based upon need, e.g., equal community representation, particular skill or knowledge set, or a broad range of experiences.
+PDPs should be carefully cast based upon need, e.g., equal community representation, particular skill or knowledge set, or a broad range of experiences.
 A representative-plus model was suggested where the representative group was augmented by specific expertise or communities not participating in the ICANN model.

 Charters